Polynomials with core entropy zero: Directed graphs and Cantor-Bendixson decomposition

-We remark that $|\Path_\mathcal{G}(v,n)| \asymp n^{-1}$ for some vertex $v$ if and only if there exists some vertex with no outgoing edge.
+We remark that for a vertex $v$ of $G$, $|\Path_\mathcal{G}(v,n)| \asymp n^{-1}$ if and only if every directed path starting from $v$ eventually arrives at a vertex with no outgoing edges.
 Thus, if every vertex has an outgoing edge, then the spectral radius $\rho(A) \geq 1$.
-As an immediate corollary, we have that \begin{cor} Let $\mathcal{G}$ be a finite directed graph.
+As a corollary, we have: \begin{cor} Let $\mathcal{G}$ be a finite directed graph.
 Let $\rho(A)$ be the spectral radius of the adjacency matrix $A$.
 Suppose that every vertex of $\mathcal{G}$ has at least one outgoing edge so that $\rho(A)\ge 1$.
 Then $\rho(A) = 1$ if and only if $\mathcal{G}$ has no intersecting cycles. \end{cor} \begin{proof} Suppose that $\rho(A) > 1$.
 Then by Lemma \ref{lem:srp}, $|\Path_\mathcal{G}(n)|$ grows exponentially fast.
 Thus there exists a vertex $v \in \Vertex(\mathcal{G})$ so that $|\Path_\mathcal{G}(v,n)|$ grows exponentially fast.
 By the statement (3) in Proposition \ref{prop:qnic}, there exists a non-cyclic strongly connected component.
 By Lemma \ref{lem:nicscc}, $\mathcal{G}$ has intersecting cycles.

 Conversely, suppose that $\rho(A) = 1$.
 Then by Lemma \ref{lem:srp}, $|\Path_\mathcal{G}(n)|$ grows sub-exponentially fast.
 Thus for any vertex $v \in \Vertex(\mathcal{G})$, $|\Path_\mathcal{G}(v,n)|$ grows sub-exponentially fast.
 By the statement (3) in Proposition \ref{prop:qnic}, all strongly connected components are cyclic.
 By Lemma \ref{lem:nicscc}, $\mathcal{G}$ has no intersecting cycles. \end{proof}